fmoessbauer/drace/HowTo/README.md

 *Configuration File Settings:*

 The user is able to save configuration data from DRaceGUI with specialized `.drc` files by default.
 Click on "Set" to associate the default configuration file type `.drc` with the DRaceGUI, which would enable the user to interact with saved configuration files easily.
 When double-clicked, these `.drc` configuration files would open the DRaceGUI with the configuration data pre-loaded into the DRaceGUI.
 Click on "Revert" to undo a successful association.
+Please note that moving, deleting or updating the DRaceGUI after setting this option requires reverting and setting it again.

 ### Shell-Usage